Knowledge workers make a living by dealing purely with ideas and information.

 Either way, Drucker popularised knowledge worker spending years expanding on the original idea and its wider implications.

 Knowledge worker is widely used today.
 While people generally understand the term’s meaning, there is still misunderstanding about its exact definition — even among knowledge workers.

-Some think knowledge worker only applies to people working in information technology or elsewhere in industry using tools created by IT workers.
+Some think knowledge worker only applies to people working in information technology or people using tools created by IT workers.